Can I Break My Lease Because of Roaches?

 Keep in mind that packing your bags and fleeing your infested home in the middle of the night can have legal and pragmatic consequences:

-It’s a frustrating situation, for if this turns into a legal battle, it could be a time-consuming endeavor.
-Fortunately, most small claims courts are structured to resolve issues quickly and often with minimal need for lawyer involvement.
-Protect yourself and your health as best you can, and use the evidence you’ve collected to prove your position and potentially reclaim your losses.
+Although this may be a time-consuming endeavor, most small claims courts are structured to resolve issues quickly, often with minimal lawyer involvement.
+Protect yourself and your health as best you can and use the evidence you’ve collected to prove your position and potentially reclaim your losses.

 Can You Break Your Lease Because of Roaches?
 Yes, in Some Circumstances

-The good news is, you don’t have to live in an infested apartment.
+The good news is you don’t have to live in an infested apartment.
 You can break your lease because of roaches, but ensure you follow the correct channels to avoid future hassles and money loss.
-Doing your due diligence early on will make the whole process easier, as well as aiming for a communication-based solution before legal action.
+Do your due diligence before taking any steps and aim for a communication-based solution before legal action.